XPRNetwork/xpr-testnet.start/README.md

   - if BP: your producer name: producer-name = YOUR_BP_NAME
   - if BP: add producer keypair for signing blocks (this pub key should be used in regproducer action):
   signature-provider = YOUR_PUB_KEY_HERE=KEY:YOUR_PRIV_KEY_HERE
   - if BP: comment out eos-vm-oc-enable and eos-vm-oc-compile-threads (EOSVM OC is not to be used on a block signing node)

+- Before you register on Testnet you will need to get permission for `regprod`, you can copy this <a target="_blank" href="https://testnet.explorer.xprnetwork.org/msig/alvosec/urxr13">msig</a> (login with WebAuth or use cleos).

 - To register as Block Producer, run command and visit the testnet telegram channel [above](https://t.me/XPRNetwork/935112) :
   ```
-  ./cleos.sh system regproducer YOU_ACCOUNT PUBKEY "URL" LOCATION -p YOU_ACCOUNT
+  cleos system regproducer YOU_ACCOUNT PUBKEY "URL" LOCATION -p YOU_ACCOUNT
   ```

 - Open TCP Ports (8888, 9876) on your firewall/router

 - Start wallet, run
 ```
-cd /opt/XPRTestNet
+cd /opt/XPRTestNet ; ./Wallet/start_wallet.sh
-./Wallet/start_wallet.sh
 ```

 **First run should be with --delete-all-blocks and --genesis-json**